-P consists of productions of the form (v:=a,A,C,Ga,Gs), where rangement of the vi.
+P consists of productions of the form (v := a, A, C, Ga, Gs), where:

-1) v := a is the rewrite part that indicates the replacement of the symbol v by the group of symbols a, where $v \in N$ and the string a = v1v2...vk (vi \mathcal{E} V and ln(vi) = (ln(v)-1), i=1,k).

-2) A is a set of applicability conditions on the syntactic ar-

-- 3) C is a set of predicates describing the semantic consistency of the vi, that is, geometric and other properties of the vi. - 4) Ga consists of rules for generating the attachment part of v. - 5) Gs consists of rules for generating the semantic part of v.
+- (1) v := a is the rewrite part that indicates the replacement of the symbol v by the group of symbols a, where $v \in N$ and the string a = v1v2...vk ($vi \in V$ and ln(vi) = (ln(v) 1), i = 1, k). - (2) A is a set of applicability conditions on the syntactic arrangement of the vi. - (3) C is a set of predicates describing the semantic consistency of the vi, that is, geometric and other properties of the vi. - (4) Ga consists of rules for generating the attachment part of v. - (5) Gs consists of rules for generating the semantic part of v.

 Thus, the higher the level number of a vocabulary symbol, the more of the boundary of the shape is accounted for.
-For example, in the airplane grammar described in [12], the level 5 head section> may represent as many as 26 level 0 symbols, whereas the level 1 <engine> symbol is comprised of only 3 level 0 symbols.
-Moreover, a grammar is written to describe a general class of shapes, say airplanes, and not some particular airplane.
+For example, in the airplane grammar described in (12) the level 5 \langle head section \rangle may represent as many as 26 level 0 symbols, whereas the level 1 \langle engine \rangle symbol is comprised of only 3 level 0 symbols.
+Moreover, a grammer is written to describe a general class of shapes, say airplanes, and not some particular airplane.

-As an example of the productions of the grammar, consider how the <engine> symbol is formed (see Figure 1):
+As an example of the productions of the grammar, consider how the (engine) symbol is formed (see Fig. 1):